ldaptv/reddit-work/Hero-Discissions/Bruisers/Rexxar.md

 # Hero Discussion: Rexxar

 Welcome to the **Weekly Hero Discussion** where we feature a rotating hero discussion every week.
 This week we feature Rexxar who recently was classified as a Bruiser in the new [Blizzard Roles system](https://heroesofthestorm.com/en-us/blog/22921910/hero-role-expansion-2019-3-18/).
-A balance change in February to Rexxars stats has resulted in the heroes win rate & popularity increasing on the HotS ladder.
+A balance change in February to Rexxar's stats has resulted in the heroes win rate & popularity increasing on the HotS ladder.
 There was a [Rexxar Hero Discussion](https://www.reddit.com/r/heroesofthestorm/comments/95a4sy/hero_discussion_rexxar/) on August 7th 2018.

 [**Rexxar**](https://vignette.wikia.nocookie.net/heroesofthestorm/images/5/5e/Rexxar_champion_of_the_horde_by_mr_jack.jpg/revision/latest/scale-to-width-down/350?cb=20180129152412) *Champion of the Horde*